onkar895/Namaste-React/DEBOUNCING/Notes.md

 # Debouncing :

+-   Debouncing is a technique used to limit the number of times a function gets executed based on how frequently it's called.
+It's often used in cases where a function is triggered repeatedly in a short amount of time, such as in response to a user typing in an input field or scrolling down a page.
+-   When you debounce a function, you specify a wait time.
+After the user stops interacting with the element for the specified amount of time, the function will be executed.
+This prevents the function from being executed too often, which can improve performance and prevent unnecessary API calls.
+-   There are a few different ways to implement debouncing in React.
+One common way is to use a debounce function.
+This function takes a function as an argument and returns a new function that will only be executed after the specified wait time has passed.
+-   Another way to implement debouncing in React is to use React's built-in useEffect hook.
+This hook allows you to run a function after a specific delay.
+To debounce a function using useEffect, you can pass the function to the useEffect hook with a wait time as the second argument.
+-   Debouncing is a powerful technique that can help you improve the performance of your React applications.
+By limiting the number of times a function is executed, you can prevent unnecessary API calls and improve the overall user experience.

 ## Lets assume the exmaple of Youtube Search Bar:

 -   So, when you start writing in search bar it will start showing you suggessions whatever you search for.